sensu/sensu-docs/content/sensu-go/6.0/operations/monitor-sensu/log-sensu-systemd.md

 ## Next steps

-Sensu also offers logging of event data to a separate log file as a [commercial feature][2].
+Sensu also offers logging of observation event data to a separate log file as a [commercial feature][2].
 See the [Sensu backend reference][1] for more information about event logging.